2085. heterodidaskaleó

 Phonetic Spelling: (het-er-od-id-as-kal-eh'-o)

-Definition: to teach other doctrine
+Definition: To teach a different doctrine

-Usage: I teach different things, that is, different from the true or necessary teaching.
+Meaning: I teach different things, that is, different from the true or necessary teaching.

 NAS Exhaustive Concordance